xNul/drop/README.md

 For Windows, navigate to "releases", "Windows", and then double click "start.bat" to run Drop.
 For Mac, navigate to "releases", "Mac", and then run `bash start.sh` from Terminal

+### Credit:
+Drop uses the [drop-fft](https://github.com/nabakin/drop-fft) library which is a modified version of the [kissfft](https://github.com/bazaar-projects/kissfft) library.
+All credit for the amazing fft implementation should go to its creator Mark Borgerding.

 ### Researched/unfinished features:
   - potential fft overlap NOTE: turns out the benefits from fixing the overlap were not great enough for the extra processing power and memory requirements necessary.
 Actually ended up making things a lot worse.
 The implementation consisted of calculating the fft in real-time separate from love.update, storing it in memory once some compression/optimization was preformed, obtaining it when the sample time appeared for love.draw, then removing it from memory once used.
   - when behind windows disable visualizer calcs NOTE: can't do this atm (0.11.0) bc love uses SDL which has issues implementing this.
 Currently implemented, but likely error-prone need to test further on other computers